 Technology•Apr 30, 2021

-The End of Third-Party Cookies: A Road Map for a Cookie-less Digital World
+The End of Third-Party Cookies Part 1: A Road Map for a Cookie-less Digital World

 The end of third-party cookies presents an opportunity to make a well-orchestrated move away from an old standard and push your online marketing into the future.
 Google Chrome’s deprecation—the software process of officially moving on from a previous technology—of persistent third-party cookies marks the end of the current era of internet advertising.
 It’s a once-in-a-decade chance to turn disruption and uncertainty into stronger ties with your customer base.